 Constructive Dismissal is a situation in which the employer commits a fundamental breach of contract, entitling and/or forcing the employee to resign as a response to their employer’s conduct.
-The employee becomes entitled to being seen as “dismissed”, with the employer’s conduct oftentimes considered to be a “repudiatory breach”.
+The employee becomes entitled to being seen as “dismissed”.
+Oftentimes the employer’s conduct is considered to be a “repudiatory breach”.

 This is in contrast to an unfair dismissal which is a situation in which you have been sacked in a way deemed unlawful.

 A fundamental breach of either an explicit term in the contract or the implied term of “trust and confidence” between both parties must occur.
 Proving that the employer has acted unreasonably is not enough.